 I know what you’re thinking… Nutella!
 Well, sorry to disappoint you but this is not a copycat recipe for Nutella®.
 Although this spread is also made with hazelnuts, the rest of the ingredients are slightly healthier.
 Let me explain.

 When you look at the list of ingredients in any label, they are written in order of the weight.
 So, the first ingredient is usually the one that is present in the largest amount.
 Let’s take a look at the ingredient list of Nutella® -the first ingredient is sugar, followed by palm oil, hazelnuts, cocoa, skim milk, etc… So there is more sugar and oil than any other ingredient.

-Don’t get me wrong, I love Nutella® just as much as the next person.
-In fact, I don’t trust anyone who tells me they don’t like the stuff ???? , but it’s January and we need to keep those New Year’s resolutions going — you know, the ones we all made about eating healthier.
+Don’t get me wrong, I love Nutella just as much as the next person.
+In fact, I don’t trust anyone who tells me they don’t like the stuff, but we need to keep those New Year’s resolutions going — you know, the ones we all made about eating healthier.
 So instead of reaching for that jar of you-know-what, consider this Easy Homemade Cocoa Hazelnut Butter.
 There’s less sugar, less fat and as a result, less calories per teaspoon.
 But remember, everything in moderation.

 The first thing you need to do is toast the hazelnuts in an oven in order to loosen the skins.
 We don’t want any of the skins in our nut butter, as they are known to provide a bitter aftertaste.